stegiopast/wf-nanoribolyzer/README.md

 │   ├── no_template.bed                         # Representation of all fragments found with template free clustering approaches.
 │   ├── most_abundant_no_template.bed           # Fragments found with template free clustering approaches carrying more than mean * 2stdd of the reads
 │   ├── top_150_no_template.bed                 # Top 150 Fragments found with template free clustering carrying most of the reads
-│   └── fragment_analysis.log                   # Log script
-├── intensity_matrix
-│   ├── intensity_matrix.csv                    # Table with read ids and number of reads aligning to (start site, end site) pairs
-│   ├── intensity_matrix.html                   # Interactive html file with 50000 most abundant (start site, end site) pairs
-│   └── intensity_matrix.png                    # An image of the intensity matrix used for the clustering approach └── ...
+│   ├── intensity_matrix.png                    # Intensity matrix used for the clustering approach with 300 clusters carrying the most reads.
+Clusters are shown as red rectangles of which the upper left corner represents common (start,end) sites.
+│   └── fragment_analysis.log                   # Log file of fragment_hdbscan_analysis script

 ## References